bgener/aws-lambda/PITCHME.md

 ---

-## What is Lambda
+### What is Lambda

 - Serverless from Amazon |
-- Lets you run the code  in a "stateless" style |
+- Lets you run the code written in a "stateless" style |
 - Amazon manages the infrastructure on your behalf |
 - Code is written in .NET Core, NodeJs, Java, Python or Go |

-In the most basic form it is just a single class (C#) or a single function (NodeJs).
-It can also be the whole application with external libraries as long as it fits into constraints that serves as an entry point that runs in response to certain events.

 ---

-## What is alternative
+### What can you do with Lambda

+In the most basic form lambda is just a single class (C#) or a single function (NodeJs).
+It can also be an application with external libraries as long as it fits into constraints (up to 50 MB, no more than 5 minutes).

+You can invoke Lambda function in response to http events or based on custom schedule.
+You can not use the lambda for long-running processes, such as video encoding or streaming

 ---

+### What is alternative

+- Azure Functions
+- Google Cloud Functions
+- IBM OpenWhisk Actions
+- WebTasks

+---

 ## What is pricing model

-AWS Lambda is metered in increments of 100 milliseconds
+The price depends on the amount of requests per month and compute time.

+The compute time implies the amount of memory you allocate to  your function and the duration of lambda function execution.

+You are charged for the total number of requests, $0.20 per 1M requests.

+Duration is metered in increments of 100 milliseconds, rounded up to the nearest 100ms.
+Price depends on amount of memory allocated for function, e.g. $0.000000208 for 100ms with 128MB RAM and $0.000001667 with 1GB RAM

+Free tier icludes 1M requests and 400,000 GB-SECONDS (400,000ms with 1Gb RAM)

 ---